RanadeEduLab/study-group-matcher/Surveys/README.md

 ## Surveys:
-"...group_matching.pdf" -- Initial group matching surveys
+"...intake_survey.pdf" -- Intake survey for that semester
-"...evaluation_survey.pdf" -- Final group feedback surveys
+"...feedback_survey.pdf" -- Feedback survey for that semester

 ### Fall 2020
 The surveys with the prefix "16A_Fa20..." were used in the first iteration of our group matching system.